 His giving and sowing that easily?"

-issue is much less about you, but about Him and trusting in Him fully to provide all good things.
-Furthermore, it is about those with whom you have been
+issue is much less about any given church leader, but about Him and trusting in Him fully to provide all good things.
+Furthermore, it is about those with whom

 entrusted to care for on His behalf.
-They listen to you, and they listen to you
+They listen to them, and they listen to

 merely desires fellowship with Matthew 10 individuals